 For 2019, the list is substantial.
-With the help of my PR peeps, and after looking up travel trends – all together with my personal experience – These are the spots where you want to spend your rainbow dollars in 2019.
+With the help of my PR peeps, and after looking up travel trends – all together with my personal experience – These are the spots in the United States where you want to spend your rainbow dollars in 2019.

 Check out some queer hotspots in the US

 Sitting atop the coastal cliffs of Northern California, Mendocino County might not be the most accessible destination – a winding three and a half hours ride from San Francisco – but the reward is a magical getaway together with moody weather, rolling vineyards, colossal redwoods and turbulent waves carving sea caves.
 To best admire the dramatic landscape, stay at some of the cliffside inns.
 The distinctive white-with-green-trim Little River Inn, offers a spectacular view of the Pacific Ocean.
 Find the Little River Blowhole Trail – a gorgeous and very short hike – just steps away from it.
 The surrounding region is known for its beguiling coastline and epic nature.
-The upscale Brewery Gulch Inn – overlooking Smuggler’s Cove – is the ideal base from which to explore it all.
-This gay-friendly inn has serene rooms with stunning views of the ocean, breakfast that will knock your socks off plus an evening “wine hour” that is really dinner with wine, buffet style.
-You might never want to leave.
-From there, you’ll have easy access to Russian Gulch State Park and the Mendocino Coast Botanical Gardens.
+Like the ever green Russian Gulch State Park and the stunning Mendocino Coast Botanical Gardens.

 DON’T MISS: Stopping beside Highway One in a place that overlooks the sea stacks off Elk and walking under the canopy of majestic coastal redwood trees at Hendy Woods State Park.